 - Learn About the Projects

-- Past Requests/Progress Reports
+- Past RFAs and Progress Reports

-- Related Resources
+- Additional Resources

+Since 2008, EPA has partnered with organizations across the nine Bay Area counties through the SFBWQIF, restoring streams, wetlands, and water quality from the Napa River in the North Bay to the salt ponds in the South Bay.
 EPA is sharing this progress report as part of our continued effort to provide smart investments in protecting and restoring SF Bay and its watersheds.
 In this report, you'll find a summary of the grants, recipients, and results of our regional partnerships.
 We hope you find this assessment useful.

 The SFBWQIF priorities are to support projects that enhance aquatic habitat, restore impaired waters, and reduce polluted run-off.
 Consistent with program priorities, projects are tracked in three categories: restoring wetlands, restoring water quality, and greening development (e.g. Low Impact Development).